dli7319/html-checksum-verifier/README.md

 <!--
 Todo:
 - Compute checksums in web workers.
-- Add the option to paste a checksum and verify it against the input.
-- Add an option to copy the checksum to the clipboard.
 - Add the ability to load multiple files and compute their checksums.
 -->